Wednesday, July 31, 2024

 Lucky charms

 As I was doing my research for the play, I discovered something interesting.
-It turns out that in Polynesian culture, tikis are not bad luck at all bit are considered good luck, bringing power, knowledge, wisdom, and wealth to their owners.
+It turns out that in Polynesian culture, tikis are not bad luck at all but are actually considered good luck, bringing power, knowledge, wisdom, and wealth to their owners.

 There was just one problem.
 I still had to figure out exactly what kind of bad luck befell each of the guests.